microtick/node-operations/README.md

 ## Step 5 - Create Validator

-**Only validators that synced their runtime nodes (Step 4) after the network started need to do this step**
+**Only validators that are joining after the network start need to do this step**

 CREATE-1.
 Wait until node is synced.
 Make sure 'jq' is installed (```apt-get install jq``` on debian / ubuntu).
 The following command should return 'false' when synced: